Use the links below to navigate our FAQ categories.

 How is teacher salary determined at YES Prep and how can I learn more about my potential starting salary?

-Novice teachers start at $48,000 a year.
 Our Teacher Continuum rewards sustained excellence over time.
 Based on your performance in the classroom, your salary will increase over time.
 Learn more about salary and compensation for teachers here.
 The starting salary for a novice teacher is $50,000.